-The American Association for the Advancement of Science (AAAS), Washington DC, USA, and The World Academy of Sciences (TWAS), Trieste, Italy are seeking candidates to participate in the third AAAS-TWAS Course on Science and Diplomacy to be held in Trieste, Italy, from 11 to 16 July 2016.
+The American Association for the Advancement of Science (AAAS), Washington, DC, USA, and The World Academy of Sciences (TWAS), Trieste, Italy, are seeking candidates to participate in the AAAS-TWAS Course on Science Diplomacy to be held in Trieste from 20 to 24 August 2018.

-Two trends are becoming clear in the early part of this century; the majority of challenges facing society have an international or global context; and science, technology and their applications underpin the cause or the cure to these challenges.
+Two trends are becoming clear in the early part of this century; the majority of challenges facing society have a transboundary, international, or global context; and science, technology and their applications underpin the cause or the cure to these challenges.
 As a result, science and technology are becoming ever more embedded into the foreign policies and international relations of nations.
 At the same time, cooperation in science and technology is increasingly benefiting from both the technical and political interactions between states.
-For example, establishing large-scale projects such as ICTP, CERN, SESAME and the International Space Station require both scientific exchange and diplomatic interactions.
-In addition to facilitating collaborative multilateral projects, science cooperation can play an important role in establishing trust and building bridges between nations.
-Throughout the Cold War, for example, science, health and space cooperation provided some of the few ways for constructive interaction between the East and the West.
-As a result, many new scientific institutions formed, providing important focal points for dialogue and understanding.
-More recently, in 2015, the Iran nuclear deal framework and the Paris Agreement that came out of the COP21 climate change negotiations also have strong scientific input and understanding at their core.
+For example, establishing large-scale infrastructure projects in physics or astronomy requires both scientific exchange and diplomatic agreements.
+In addition to facilitating cooperative multilateral projects, science cooperation can play an important role in establishing trust and building bridges between nations, even in instances when political relations are strained.

-Given the growing role of science and technology in international relations, AAAS and TWAS formed a partnership in 2011 focused on science diplomacy and engagement between the North and the South.
-Part of this initiative includes this annual short-course on science diplomacy.
+Given the growing role of science and technology in international relations, AAAS and TWAS established a partnership in 2011 focused on science diplomacy training and engagement between the North and the South, including our annual summer course on science diplomacy.

-The course will expose participants to key contemporary international policy issues relating to science, technology, environment and health, while providing an overview of how technical information has contributed to different policy developments and international structures, both physical and political.
-Another focus of the course will be to gain a better understanding of, and appreciation for, the roles that governments, international organizations and the private sector play in complex science-based issues, and how different governance structures are developed to address the needs and involvement of these different stakeholders.
+This course will expose participants to key contemporary international policy issues relating to science, technology, environment and health, while providing an overview of how technical information has contributed to different policy developments and international structures.
+Another focus of the course will be a better understanding of, and appreciation for, the roles of governments, international organizations and the private sector in complex science-based issues, and how different governance structures are developed to address the needs and involvement of these different stakeholders.

-This short course is designed for young scientists whose research and wider engagement has brought them into the international policy-making arena, policymakers interested in some of the central science-based themes that might influence their work, research institution administrators, and research funders focused on identifying ways to build international networks.
+The workshop is designed for (1) young scientists (below the age of 40) living and working in developing countries whose research and wider engagement has brought them into the international policy-making arena, (2) policymakers and diplomats interested in some of the central science-based themes that might influence their work, (3) research institution administrators and research funders focused on identifying ways to build international networks, and (4) representatives from NGOs and other sectors working at the science-diplomacy interface.

 APPLICATION AND SELECTION PROCESS